Cause Marketing & Millenials

 By Madeleine Smith

-While the term “cause marketing” was coined in the 1970s, it’s become increasingly important today for companies to support a cause or sponsor a charity.
+The term “cause marketing” was coined in the 1970’s.
+However, it’s increasingly important today for companies to support a cause or sponsor a charity.
 If you want proof that cause marketing is on the rise, it’s in the numbers.
 Engageforgood.com tracks several consumer studies, all of which support the importance of cause marketing:

-What’s most interesting is where millennials factor into the picture.
-A 2014 Cone Communications Digital Activism Study found that:
+Moreover, what’s most interesting is where millennials factor into the picture.
+A 2014 Cone Communications Digital Activism Study also found that:

 - 74% of millennials surveyed learn about a companies’ social or environmental business practices, versus the U.S. average of 54%.